alibozkurtkyrd/react-memory-game/README.md

 ## Demo

-You can check out a live demo of the Cafe Website [here](https://alibozkurtkyrd.github.io/react-memory-game/).
+You can check out a live demo of the game [here](https://alibozkurtkyrd.github.io/react-memory-game/).

 ## Screenrecord